conradduddingston/jubilant-fiesta/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+Problem:
+- Textbooks are expensive.
+Perhaps we could build an application that uses a web scraper to gather information regarding pricing and availability of textbooks from a multitude of vendors and promptly returns this information in a easy-to-understand way.

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Book.it

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+Different online locations books are available for purchase or rent sorted by order of price.
+Links included.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+Because our model is based off of simplicity, our platform would require only a title and whether or not the user is wishing to purchase or rent.

+Example:
+- The Art of Public Speaking Vol.3, buy

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+The user is presented with a simple, clean and appealing text interface where they are intended to input the title of a textbook.
+After searching, they are promptly presented with a list of potential online retailers sorted by price.
+The user then can jump from the app to their web browser should they select any of the found retailers.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
 Name each interface or class and briefly describe its function or purpose.

+Input{
+  Sting BookName
+  Boolean isBuy
+}

+We will use inheritence for each of the retailers, with an abstract class RetailerScraper with operations that return data about the book we are searching for, and a subclass with the actual web-scraping implementation for each retailer.
+So BarnesAndNobleScraper would extend from RetailerScraper.

+We would also need a RetailerResult Class{
+   String RetailerName
+   String URL;
+   Double Price
+}

+The idea being that each Scraper would be provided with the instance of Input, and return a RetailerResult with the data about that book for that reailer.
+This data is then sorted and presented to the user.

+Example:
+Input input = new Input("The Art of Public Speaking, Vol 3", true);
+RetailerResult result = BarnesAndNobleScraper.scrape(input);

 ## Edit and Submit this file and any figures referenced by this document.